Notmrabhi/KanbanBoardTask/README.md

     ```
 4. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```
-5. Open your web browser and visit http://localhost:3000 to use the application.
+5. Open your web browser by following the link given in terminal visit  to use the application (http://127.0.0.1:5173/).

 ## Usage